rsdoiel/r-tag/http-get/README.md

 ## someday, maybe improvements

++ Finish converting http-get.js from a function to custom element
++ All triggering the HTTP GET on an event such as create, insert, etc.
 + Add alternative URLs if first one fails
 + Add timeout settings
 + Add other error handling options